manala/docker-image-ansible-debian/README.md

 ## Changelog

+* 0.4 - Install wget & less for ansible-galaxy
 * 0.3 - Update to goss 0.2.3
       - Update to ansible-lint 3.2.5
 * 0.2 - Update to ansible 2.1.1.0